Yashwanth6309/Temperature-Monitoring-System-using-Raspberry-Pi-Custom-PCB/README.md

 - Trigger an alert (buzzer/LED) if the temperature exceeds **40°C**
 - Log all readings with timestamps to a **CSV file**

-The hardware is built on a custom PCB designed in **KiCad**, making the system compact and stable for real-world deployment in labs, server rooms, or industrial environments.
+The hardware is assembled on a PCB with all components properly mounted, soldered, and tested — making the system compact and stable for real-world deployment in labs, server rooms, or industrial environments.

 ---